berkeley-scf/tutorial-databases/R-and-Python.md

 datasets on disk without loading them fully into memory.
 Some of these are also very good at compressing files to reduce disk storage.

+I recommend first considering Arrow or fst as they work well with the usual data frame manipulations, but the other packages mentioned here may also be useful.

 And note that one can use `sqldf::read.csv.sql` to avoid reading all the data in from disk.